New Year is just around the corner, and just because Christmas is over doesn't mean the deals are done and over with.

-This time of the year, there are many Christmas sales happening at Amazon, Sweetwater and Guitar Center, which are probably the most popular places to shop for a musical instrument.
+This time of the year, there are many holiday and post-holiday sales happening at Amazon, Sweetwater and Guitar Center, which are probably the most popular places to shop for a musical instrument.

 Below, I've listed all the sales and deals available at this moment that I could find.